Autism and Developmental Disabilities Monitoring Network (ADDM)

-Taking a look at Maryland's numbers, the overall prevalence was found to be 1 in 55 children, with 1 in 34 boys and 1 in 161 girls meeting criteria for ASD.
+The Maryland data were derived from health and special education records of children who were 8 years old and living in Baltimore County in 2014.
+Taking a look at Maryland's numbers, the overall prevalence was found to be 1 in 50 children, with 1 in 31 boys and 1 in 139 girls meeting criteria for ASD.

-- For more information, including a link to the 2016 ADDM report, visit the CDC website.
+- For more information, visit the CDC website.

 The surveillance system is a multiple source, records-based population surveillance system, currently focused on ASDs with plans to expand to other developmental disabilities in the future.
-CADDE collaborates with the Maryland State Department of Education and local hospitals to obtain data about potential ASD cases.
+The Maryland ADDM site collaborates with the Maryland State Department of Education and local hospitals to obtain data about potential ASD cases.